MystenLabs/sui/examples/trading/api/README.md

 ## Event Indexer

-> You should only run a single instance of the indexer.
+> Run only a single instance of the indexer.

 Indexer uses polling to watch for new events.
 We're saving the cursor data in the database so we can start from where we left off